Gobi manchurian. The ultimate cauliflower wings. Been around forever. Indian spiced cauliflower with attitude. Seriously good eating.

 Or go the distance.
 Toss them in sauce for a whole different experience.
 More of a side dish.
 Or a main course even.
-I have pretty much zero vegetarian tendencies.
+I am an omnivore with a fondness for protein.
 These cauliflower wings satisfy.
-Surprisingly so.
 Cauliflower is amazing stuff.

 Either way, you can’t lose.
 Try them both ways.
 Decide for yourself.

 Gobi manchurian.
 The original cauliflower wings.
-Still one of the best things you can do with cauliflower.
+And still one of the best things you can do with cauliflower.

 - 3/4 cup all purpose flour

 - 1/2 tsp kashmiri chili powder